sibebleuze/chess/README.md

 Chess engine:

 For the chess engine to work, a stockfish executable must be in your path variable.
 You can test this by opening a command prompt and typing `stockfish`.
-If you don't know where to get stockfish, a stockfish executable is provided in the stockfish zip archive for both Windows and Linux.
+If you don't know where to get stockfish, a stockfish executable will be provided with every release for both Windows and Linux.
 Currently this is Stockfish 13.

 The program consists of a basic chess game, only clicking is supported to move the pieces around.
 On the right side of the screen next to the board is a live report of the moves played